Table of Contents

 Properties Exempted from Undergoing Probate Process

-You will be exempted from a probate process under the following conditions:
+Your property will exempt a probate under the following conditions:

-2. Receive a House in Trust: A property trust is a legal entity that allows the passing of the ownership of a property from the grantor (the owner) to the beneficiary.
-You can inherit a house directly without probate if the owner has placed the house in a trust.
+• Receive a House in Trust: As a legal heir, you can inherit a house directly without probate if the owner has placed the house in a trust.

 Taxes on an Inherited Property